 Federal Firearm Rights vs. Indiana Firearm Rights

 It is important to understand that restoring your firearm rights and ability to purchase and own a gun are governed by both Indiana law and federal law.
-Therefore, your ability to restore your firearm rights depends on both Indiana law and federal law, and what type of criminal offense caused you to lose your right to purchase and own a gun.
+Therefore, your ability to restore your firearm rights depends on both Indiana law and federal law.
+It also depends on what type of criminal offense caused you to lose your Indiana gun rights.
 Federal law bans possession of firearms for individuals convicted of a felony or a misdemeanor involving domestic violence.
 Meaning, even if your firearm rights have been restored under Indiana law, federal law may still prohibit your right to purchase or own a gun.

 Restoring Firearm Rights under Indiana Law